openstack/ossa/doc/source/index.rst

 OpenStack Vulnerability Management Team depending on how sensitive the issue
 is:

+* Check the project's documentation to determine where it receives bug reports.
-* Search for the corresponding project at https://storyboard.openstack.org/ or https://launchpad.net/ and after selecting it, click the 'Report a bug' link at the right.
-Fill in the 'Summary' and 'Further information' fields describing the issue, then click the 'This bug is a security vulnerability' checkbox near the bottom of the page before submitting it.
+  If on https://storyboard.openstack.org/ then log in and create a new story, making sure to check both the **Private** and **Vulnerability or Security-related** checkboxes, and selecting the relevant project for the initial task before saving.
+If on https://bugs.launchpad.net/ then find the project there, log in click the 'Report a bug' link at the right, fill in the 'Summary' and 'Further information' fields describing the issue, then click the 'This bug is a security vulnerability' checkbox near the bottom of the page before submitting it.
 This will make the bug Private and only accessible to the Vulnerability Management Team.

 * If the issue is extremely sensitive or you're otherwise unable to use the bug tracker directly, please send an E-mail message to one or more of the